CS4310-KVM-Group/WaitForIt-Project2-cs4310/bin/renice/README.md

 - add -l flag for ps command to show priority of all current processes
 - add renice commands, given a specific process id (PID) --> change priority of specific process
-- implement priority queue of process
+- implement 5 priority queues of process (support Multilevel Scheduling)
     + setter function to change priority of process within a queue
     + getter function to return priority of process